srackham/rimu-py/README.md

 ## Building
-As of version 11.3.0 rimu-py is developed in a Docker container environment using VSCode and the _Remote Containers_ extension.
+Development is carried out in a Conda virtual environment so you need to have either Anaconda or Miniconda installed.

+Build instructions:

 1. Install the source repo from Github:

         git clone https://github.com/srackham/rimu-py.git

-2. Build a development container image:
+2. Create the `rimu-py` Conda environment (this includes Python and all the necessary Python packages):

         cd rimu-py/
-        docker build --tag rimu-py .

-3. Create a container and run the bash shell:

-        docker run -it rimu-py bash
+        conda env create --file rimu-py-env.yaml

-4. Run tests and build rimu-py from the container bash prompt:
+3. Run tests and build rimu-py:

+        conda activate rimu-py
         make build